 They have a small mini golf course up top and by small I mean only five holes.
 Here we are playing mini-golf over behind racetrack.
 I am pretty sure I won, but Noah swears we tied!
 There is no extra fee to play mini golf, it is included in the price of the cruise and it does not need a reservation.
 You can just walk up grab a putter and a ball and start playing.

 Splash Academy and Entourage

 The kids hung out in the Splash Academy a kid’s club for kids ages 3 – 12 and Entourage the teen club for ages 13 – 17.
-Both clubs had video games and board games.
+Both clubs had video games, movies, dance parties, and board games.
 Jonah’s favorite thing was playing air hockey, Eden’s favorite was playing board games, and Noah’s favorite thing was that they were able to pick out the music they played in the club, so he was able to stream his music.